 The best time to visit McLeod Ganj & Dharamshala is after the monsoons, from September until the onset of monsoons in June.
 Winter can be a bit harsh but can be managed, but avoid heading there during the rains.
 Also, Dharamshala weather is the best during the summer.
 Hence you’ll find many travelers from cities like Delhi, Chandigarh and Jaipur heading to McLeod Ganj & Dharamshala to cool off!

+So this is it about the places to visit in Dharamshala and McLeod Ganj!
 Have you been to McLeod Ganj & Dharamshala?
 How did you find them?
 Have I missed anything that you feel I need to add?

 Let me know in the comments below!